 4. Bored to Death (2009-2011)

 A short-lived show that’s more obscure than it should be, considering its star-studded cast of permanently-stoned creatives and a highly generous, libertine, show-stealing magazine editor played by Ted Danson.
-You’ll want friends like Jonathan, George and George after watching this show, and you’ll begin to wonder why you don’t right now.
+You’ll want friends like Jonathan, George and Ray after watching this show, and you’ll begin to wonder why you don’t right now.

 5. Workaholics (2011-)